Nick-djsalas/Dissolved-Oxygen-Sensing-in-Biofouling-Environments-for-Ocean-Monitoring/README.md

 # Physics-Informed Neural Networks for Robust Dissolved Oxygen Sensing in Biofouling Environments

 **Companion code for:**
-> Salaris N., Desjardins A., Tiwari M.K., *"A New Paradigm for Robust, Low-Cost Dissolved Oxygen Sensing in Biofouling Environments"*, [Journal], [Year].
-DOI: [XXX]
+> Salaris N., Desjardins A., Tiwari M.K., *"A New Paradigm for Robust, Low-Cost Dissolved Oxygen Sensing in Biofouling Environments"*,

 ---